rein/prismriver/README.md

 ### [Lyrica](https://github.com/rein/lyrica)
 A safe, comprehensible and efficient PID 1.

-### Merlin
+### Layla
 A reliable, simple and sane service manager.
+Formerly called "Merlin", however this was changed due to concern over a name clash with an unrelated project.

 ### Lunasa
 A sensible and clean device manager.